mhogg/pyvxray/README.md

 * Open ABAQUS/CAE
 * Open the ABAQUS model within the current viewport
-* On the toolbar at the top of the screen, select:
+* On the menubar at the top of the screen, select:

         Plug-ins --> pyvXRAY --> Create virtual x-rays